Millicom International Cellular SA (TIGO) to Issue Special Dividend of $1.25 on April 15th

-Millicom International Cellular SA (NASDAQ:TIGO – Get Free Report) announced a special dividend on Wednesday, May 21st.
-Shareholders of record on Wednesday, April 8th will be given a dividend of 1.25 per share by the technology company on Wednesday, April 15th.
+Millicom International Cellular SA (NASDAQ:TIGO – Get Free Report) declared a special dividend on Wednesday, May 21st.
+Stockholders of record on Wednesday, April 8th will be paid a dividend of 1.25 per share by the technology company on Wednesday, April 15th.
 This represents a dividend yield of 620.0%.
 The ex-dividend date of this dividend is Wednesday, April 8th.

 Millicom International Cellular Price Performance